kasakun/Enigma/README.md

 # Enigma

-Encrypt machine supports English, Japanese, Chinese and Emoji.
+Encrypt machine supports English, Japanese, Chinese, Hangul and Emoji.

 ## How to use